10 Edible Flowers To Grow This Spring

 1. Hibiscus flowers mingle cranberry and citrus flavors, making them perfect in cocktails, as a salad topping, or as an addition to your favorite tea.

-2. Marigolds.
-Saffron is pricey and that is why many gardeners replicate the beautiful deep orange coloring with marigold flowers, which have a mild citrus flavor.
+2. Calendula.
+Saffron is pricey and that is why many gardeners replicate the beautiful deep orange coloring with calendula flowers, which have a mild citrus flavor.

 3. Nasturtiums are peppery, easily used in place of pepper or watercress, or on salads.
 They also work well as a pretty and edible garnish.